beartoothleastcostpath/beartoothleastcostpath.github.io/_posts/2022-06-21-How-to-Participate.md

 The track can be recorded by any means and submitted in any format.

-The first 10 tracks to be submitted will receive $100!

-*Incomplete tracks will still be considered*

-An additional $100 will be awarded to the least cost path.
-The cost functions are defined as distance and verticle.
-So the winner will be the one who submits the track with the lowest recorded distance and vert.

-Winners will be announced sometime in October 2022.
+Winners will be announced sometime in October 2023.

 Feel free to reach out via email with any questions or sugestions, click the mail icon below.